compufox/emacs.el/README.md

 # Foxie Emacs config
-## ava fox
+## a. fox

-clone the repo using `git clone --recurse-submodules` and source the appropriate file for your shell
+clone the repo and source the appropriate file for your shell

-running the setup scripts will backup your current .emacs file and .emacs.d folder and symlink emacs.el into it's place. it will also install any/all git hooks from the `hooks` subfolder into place as well as installing any fonts inside of the `fonts` subfolder
+running the setup scripts will backup your current .emacs file and .emacs.d folder and symlink emacs.el into it's place. it will also install any/all git hooks from the `hooks` directory into place as well as installing any fonts inside of the `fonts` directory

-the fonts directory is empty (on purpose), and the config specifies certain fonts that are proprietary.
-Whoopsies.
+the fonts directory is empty, and the config specifies non-free fonts.
+Oopsy-doodle.

-we include use-package as a submodule because the entire config depends on it, and this prevents any issues that may arise from trying to install it during an initial load situation
+the config is setup so as to bootstrap itself, so starting up emacs after a fresh clone should download and install everything as sepcified.